LyxicaArchive/Miles-10-Sound-Dumper/README.md

 The syntax for command line operation is

 ```
+  msd [EVENT IDs...] {OPTIONS}

+    Miles 10 Sound Dumper by Lyxica v1.0-beta5

   OPTIONS:

       --folder=[/audio/ship]            Folder containing Miles audio files
-                                        (mprj, mbnk, mstr)
+                                        (mprj, mbnk, mstr).
       -o[/miles_audio],
-      --out=[/miles_audio]              Folder to place the audio files in
+      --out=[/miles_audio]              Folder to place the audio files in.
       -l, --list                        List all event IDs and names contained
-                                        in the Mile's bank
+                                        in the Mile's bank.
       -m, --mute                        Mute audio while recording events
       EVENT IDs...
 Enter either one or two event IDs.
                                         Entering only one will cause that event